 In 1860 Tucker was among civic leaders who signed a bond assuring taxpayers that if Fort Worth was selected as county seat in the third Fort Worth-Birdville face-off, a county courthouse would be built in Fort Worth at no cost to taxpayers.

 In 1862 Tucker was elected county judge and served until 1867, when he was forced out of office by a legal technicality.

 And that is when, according to another county judge—C. C. Cummings writing in The Bohemian magazine in 1899—Tucker got out of politics and into real estate.
 Tucker anticipated the eventual arrival of the railroads in Fort Worth and the ensuing economic boom.
-He bought 170 acres south of town.
+He bought 170 acres south of town below the Eighth Ward.